 About the Program

-The Iredell County Public Library Library is launching 1,000 Books Before Kindergarten, a new program for young children, under the age of 5, and their guardians
+The Iredell County Public Library Library participates in the 1,000 Books Before Kindergarten initiative, a program for young children, under the age of 5, and their guardians.

 The goal of the program is for each child to read or hear 1,000 books before beginning kindergarten.
 This is an ongoing program, so families can work at their own pace.
 If a parent reads at least three stories a day with their child, they would finish in less than a year.
-Furthermore, you can re-read your child's favorites as many times as you want.
-The same book read five times would still count that as five books read.
+Furthermore, you can re-read your child’s favorites as many times as you want.
+The same book read five times would count as five books read.

 Step 1: Register and pick up your 1000B4K materials at the library you use most often.
 This is the library that you will check in at.

 You can also sign up here.

 Step 2: Fill in a bubble on your reading log every time you read a book.
 If you read the same book 5 times, you can fill in 5 bubbles.
 Each log is for 100 books.
 Don't forget to check the back of your reading log for fun book lists to help with your reading goal.

 Step 3: Check in at your preferred library every time you read 100 books for a small incentive.

 Step 4: Once you’ve read 500 books, come to the library for you half-way prize.

 Step 5: Keep reading!